 The wide-ranging clinical characteristics of the study populations also made it difficult to generalize from study-reported subgroup analyses, which were rarely available from more than one or two studies for any given outcome for a given patient subpopulation.
 Thus, we were not able to provide a robust analysis of differential effectiveness across patient characteristics.
-While we conducted meta-regression and subgroup analysis in our meta-analyses to address effect modification to the extent possible, these analyses were very limited due to the risk of ecological bias, and the best analysis of effect modification across patient subpopulations is with individual-level data.
+While we conducted meta-regression and subgroup analyses were very limited due to the risk of ecological bias, and the best analysis of effect modification across patient subpopulations is with individual-level data.
 Another analysis issue that is best addressed in individual-level analyses is controlling for the confounding effects of medication use.
 Medication use may have systematically differed between groups if control participants had a greater need for medication use due to poorer lifestyle behaviors.
 Individual studies rarely controlled for this potentially important confounding variable.

-In addition, there was little literature on the use of technology, online resources, or other low-contact approaches, which may be valuable in settings with very limited resources.
+In addition, there was little literature on the use of technology, online resources, or other lowcontact approaches, which may be valuable in settings with very limited resources.
 Relatedly, there was very limited use of modern wearable activity trackers in the included interventions, but these may be useful tools to increase engagement in physical activity as well as to provide objective physical activity outcomes.
-Research suggests that these devices can even be acceptable to adults over the age of 50 with chronic illnesses.
-327
+Research suggests that these devices can even be acceptable to adults over the age of 50 with chronic illnesses.327 The included studies also provided very limited information on whether lifestyle change can reduce the risk of CVD in older adults, such as those age 75 and older.
+Many studies had upper age limited in the 60s or 70s and few included a substantial number of participants older than 70.

 Despite the large number of included trials in this review, there were few replication studies, unlike DPP in the diabetes prevention literature.
 Large replication studies of interventions showing reduction in CVD events are urgently needed.
 Given the recency and magnitude of benefit from PREDIMED, it would be of great value to determine if these findings could be replicated in the United States.
-Our review includes only one U.S.-based trial explicitly stating that a Mediterranean diet message was evaluated.
-This 12-month trial of 184 participants showed statistically significant improvement in blood pressure, adiposity, and saturated fat outcomes; however, it was too small to assess impact on CVD events.
+Our review includes only one U.S.-based trial explicitly stating that a Mediterranean diet message was evaluated.136 This 12-month trial of 184 participants showed statistically significant improvement in blood pressure, adiposity, and saturated fat outcomes; however, it was too small to assess impact on CVD events.